Camogie: All-Ireland Senior Camogie Championship

 Cork have won the most Camogie All-Ireland, winning their 30th championship in 2024.

+It had a record attendance of 33,154, which occurred at the peak of the Celtic Tiger period of economic growth.
+The year after that record attendance, the number of spectators fell dramatically — nearly halved — to 18,727, then continued to fall and fall.
+Attendances had reached a century low of 12,476 within six years.
+The final would have been broadcast live, to a television audience at about that same time, as a way to promote the game.

 National Camogie League titles

 Cork have won the most National Camogie League titles with 17.

 Results

 2018 All Ireland Championship

 Eleven counties competed for the elite All-Ireland Senior Camogie Championship in 2018: Clare, Cork, Dublin, Galway, Kilkenny, Limerick, Meath, Offaly, Tipperary, Waterford, and Wexford.

 Eleven teams contested the second-tier Jack McGrath Cup in 2018 (All Ireland intermediate championship): Antrim, Carlow, Derry, Down, Kildare, Laois, and Westmeath, and the second teams of Cork, Galway, Kilkenny, and Tipperary.

 Seven teams contested the third-tier Kay Mills Cup (All Ireland junior or 'Premier Junior" championship) in 2018: Armagh, Kerry, Roscommon, and the second teams of Clare, Dublin, Limerick, and Offaly.

 Only fourteen points were scored by the winning team in the 2018 senior final, and most points in the game followed the awarding of frees.
 Ten points was sufficient to determine the winner of the 2017 senior final.